 The 64 Core Threshold – Processor Groups on Windows

 Windows 2008 R2 introduced processor groups to allow for more than 64 logical CPU cores.
 Each group has, at most, 64 cores.
 Existing APIs and system functions could then continue to accept 64-bit affinity bitmasks, as each would implicitly be operating on a single processor group.
-This means that, without programmatic adaptation by application developers, each process is limited to a single processor group of no more than 64 logical cores.
+This means that, without programmatic adaptation, each process is limited to a single processor group of no more than 64 logical cores.

 Individual threads within a process can be manually assigned to a group other than the process’s default group.
 SetThreadGroupAffinity and other thread APIs supports specification of the processor group.
 In this way, a process’s threads can be running on more than one processor group.
 Once a thread is assigned to a group other than the default, the process becomes a multi-group process.
 However, new threads will continue to use the default group assigned at process creation.